-On MOTION by Mr. LeMenager, seconded by Ms. Kassel, with all in favor except Mr. Walls, approval was given to Resolution 2011-03 adopting Rule 1.5 of the rules of procedure, subject to final review by counsel for any technical and grammatical issues.
+On MOTION by Mr. LeMenager, seconded by Ms. Kassel, with Mr. Berube, Mr. Evans, Mr. LeMenager and Ms. Kassel voting aye and Mr. Walls voting nay, approval was given to Resolution 2011-03 adopting Rule 1.5 of the Rules of Procedure, subject to final review by District Counsel for any technical and grammatical issues.